 “Will I come back to choose again?”
 I asked.

-I was deeply torn by the extreme feelings of contentment and emptiness.
-I couldn’t make a decision.
+I was deeply drawn by the extreme feelings of contentment and emptiness.
+I couldn’t make my decision.

 In 11 minutes, I caught a return journey, traveling through life and death.